Quantum Tokens for Digital Signatures: Memoryless Digital Signatures from Tokens

 \section{Memoryless Digital Signatures from Tokens}

-In this section, we show how to get a general (not memory dependent) digital signature scheme from a tokenized signature scheme with some extra security properties, which we call super-security and unpredictability.
-Super-security is a stronger notion of security than unforgeability.
-For that we define the algorithm $\verify'_{k,pk}$, in which requirement (i) from $\verify_{k,pk}$ is changed to: all pairs are distinct, i.e. $(\alpha_{i},s_{i}) \neq (\alpha_{j},s_{j})$ for every $1 \leq i \neq j \leq k$.
+In this section, we show how to construct a standard (not memory dependent) digital signature scheme from a tokenized signature scheme with some extra security properties, which we call super-security and unpredictability.
+Super-security, also known as strong unforgeability, is a stronger notion of security than unforgeability that was extensively studied also in the classical literature (see, e.g.,~\cite[Section 6.5.2]{goldreich04foundations}, and \cite[Definition 4.3]{KL14} in the context of MAC).
+Informally, in the classical setting, super-security guarantees that an adversary cannot generate a fresh signature even for a document which was signed by the signing oracle.
+In our setting, since there is no signing oracle, we define super-security as the inability of the forger which receives $\ell$ tokens to provide $\ell+1$ valid and distinct document \& signature pairs.
+So, for example, an adversary which receives one signing token and provides two different signatures for the same document is considered as successful forgery.
+Towards providing a formal security game, we define the algorithm $\verify'_{k,pk}$, in which requirement \ref{it:verify_k_1} from the definition of $\verify_{k,pk}$ (see p.~\pageref{it:verify_k_1}) is changed to: all \emph{document \& signature pairs} are distinct, i.e. $(\alpha_{i},s_{i}) \neq (\alpha_{j},s_{j})$ for every $1 \leq i \neq j \leq k$.

-\begin{definition}[Super-security and Onetime Super-security] A TS scheme is super-secure if for every $\ell=poly(\kappa)$ a QPT adversary cannot provide $\ell+1$ different signatures by using the public key and $\ell$ signing tokens:
+\begin{definition}[Super-security and One-time Super-security] A TS scheme is super-secure if for every $\ell=\poly(\kappa)$ a QPT adversary cannot provide $\ell+1$ different signatures by using the public key and $\ell$ signing tokens:

-Onetime super-security requires the above only for $\ell=1$. \end{definition}
+One-time super-security requires the above only for $\ell=1$. \end{definition}